“In America, there is big problem of shootings in schools. The NRA want to arm the teachers. This is crazy! We should be arming the children.”

 Having fun, being spontaneous, and staying in the moment are essential to healthy child development.
-Play provides opportunities for learning and developing physical, social, psychological, and emotional skills.
+Play provides opportunities for learning and developing physical, social, psychological and emotional skills.
 Sports and recreational activities need to be seen through this lens as well.

 Be bigger, wiser, stronger, and always kind.

-Having secure attachments with our children requires us to ensure we are caring for all their needs and responding appropriately as they mature and gain new skills.
+Having secure attachments with our children requires us to ensure we are caring for all of their needs and responding appropriately as they mature and gain new skills.
 This means setting limits and boundaries with love, and treating children with respect.
 One of the ways to show respect is by not putting our needs first or misunderstanding what they can handle or how they feel.

 Let’s re-invent the meaning of “Kinder Guardians” to signify our commitment to our children, remembering where they are at developmentally, and honouring who they are and who we want to help them become.